 The risk of violence at an EMS scene is real and tragically common, but an even more common occurrence is the risk of back injury and other soft tissue strains and sprains while lifting and moving patients.

-That means there are about 20 soft tissue injuries being reported by EMS providers every day.
-Let’s ignore the fact that this number is likely dramatically underreported – too many of us won’t go through the hassle of getting paperwork processed and be seen by a physician for a back injury, lumbar strain, shoulder ache or knee sprain.
+And EMS injuries are dramatically underreported – too many of us won’t go through the hassle of getting paperwork processed and be seen by a physician for a back injury, lumbar strain, shoulder ache or knee sprain.

 Improper lifting and moving poses a risk to patients as well.
 Here are five career-prolonging tips to increase patient and provider safety for the next time you have to move a patient: